<< Click to Display Table of Contents >> Navigation: MotionDesigner Reference & User Interface > Motion-Law Coefficients |

 |

-Thus, if we use the suffix 'i' to indicate any instant in the motion, then the 'instantaneous' Power is:
+Use the suffix 'i' to indicate any instant in the motion, the instantaneous Load Torque and Load Force are:

 Power Coefficient |